Tanver-Hasan/Tanver-Hasan.github.io/_posts/2019-09-06-generating-self-signed-tls-certificate.markdown

 date: '2019-09-06 23:15:05'
 ---

-Summary:
+### Summary:

-In this post, I am going to disucss about how to generate self-signed certificate and verify the certificate.
-At first, I will discuss different parts of SSL/TLS certificate and will show how to generate private key , certificate sigining request and  public key.
+In this post, I am going to discuss how to generate a self-signed certificate and verify the certificate.
+At first, I will discuss different parts of SSL/TLS certificate and will show how to generate a private key, certificate signing request and public key.
 Then, I will discuss how to discover the public key and CA. Finally, we will finish it by looking at PKI.

-Security is an complicated issue.
-To secure a system, we need focus on every single component of the platform.
-However, when transfering data from server to client and establishig a connection between server to server is chalenging.
-As we need to make sure the data is not tempared and no one in the middle can not evasdrop.
-TLS (Upgraded version of SSL) protocol desinged to ensure that.
-TLS and SSL term is used interchangabley.
-In this post, I am not going to discss the TLS protocl but the certificate used by the protocol.
+Security is a complicated issue.
+To secure a system, we need to focus on every single component of the platform.
+However, when transferring data from server to client and establishing a connection between server to server is challenging.
+As we need to make sure the data is not tempered and no one in the middle can not eavesdrop.
+TLS (Upgraded version of SSL) protocol designed to ensure that.
+TLS and SSL term are used interchangeably.
+In this post, I am not going to discuss the TLS protocol but the certificate used by the protocol.

-Server implements the TLS certificate to transfer data over a secure channel.
-This certificate is generated using PKI.
-The certificate consist of public key and private key.
-Lets deep dive how to generate this keys.
-In this demonastration, we are not going to use CA (Certificate Authority).
-CA plays the role of trusted party.
+The server implements the TLS certificate to transfer data over a secure channel.
+This certificate is generated using PKC (Public Key Cryptography).
+RSA is the most widely used public-key encryption algorithm.
+It is an asymmetric encryption algorithm.
+Lets deep dive on how to generate these keys.
+In this demonstration, we are not going to use CA (Certificate Authority).
+CA plays the role of a trusted party.

 ### Introduction to  openssl